Cody is a new online writer. His work often focuses on sports theory, sports management, and analysis.

 To uncover the reason behind the U.S. soccer mess, one must look at why we produce the inadequate players that grace the pitch.
 Maybe those U.S. national team squads don’t consist of the most talented and hard-working players, but the players that were given the best opportunities as a child.
 The minority groups in the inner cities may show an unbreakable passion for soccer, but their family might not have the money to send their child to a soccer camp to improve upon their skills.
 Likewise, an upper-class family will sign their kid up for a camp just to keep their kid busy.
 Soccer is a beautiful game because you don’t need to spend hundreds on golf clubs; all you need is a ball.
 Kids in Brazil have access to spaces where they can practice soccer.

 As the popularity of soccer continues to grow in the U.S., the cost of enrolling your child in a soccer camp rises as well.
-Enrolling a child in a soccer program may cost anywhere from eight hundred to fifteen hundred dollars per week.
+Enrolling a child in a soccer program may cost anywhere from $800 to $1500 per week.
 Equipment isn’t cheap either.
 This exposes the U.S. soccer problem.
-Possibly, some of the most passionate kids don’t receive a fair shot to make it to the professional level based on their economic class.
+Some of the most passionate kids may not receive a fair shot to make it to the professional level based on their economic class.

 If the U.S. wants to make an impact on the international soccer community, it can be done by giving all 70 million children equal opportunities that don’t depend on their parent’s economic status.

 © 2018 Cody Piunno